oligokz/Limitless-365-Guide/README.md

 1.  **Download the App:** Before you log in for the first time, go to your phone's app store (Apple App Store or Google Play Store) and install the free **Microsoft Authenticator** app.
 2.  **Start the Process:** During your first login on your computer, you will see a "More information required" prompt.
 Click **"Next"**.
-3.  **Scan the QR Code:** On the "Keep your account secure" screen, select **"Mobile app"** from the dropdown list.
-A QR code will appear on your computer screen.
-4.  **Connect Your Phone:** Open the Microsoft Authenticator app on your phone.
-Tap the plus `+` icon to add an account, select "Work or school account," and then choose "Scan a QR code."
+3.  **Connect Your Phone:** Open the Microsoft Authenticator app on your phone.
+Tap the plus `+` icon to add an account, select "Work or school account,"
-5.  **Approve the Sign-in:** Use your phone's camera to scan the QR code on your computer screen.
-Once it's linked, your computer screen will update.
-The app will then send a test notification to your phone.
-Tap **"Approve"** to complete the setup.
+4.  **Complete the login and you will be able to activate your 2FA**

 If you have any questions, please contact `[Your IT Department Contact Information]`.
 Welcome aboard!